guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 Now that we have configured our RBA lookup, the ``Risk Super`` alert action needs to get called at the Risk Rule correlation level, this gets configured via the Correlation Search Editor providing 2 information:

-- ``uc_ref_field`` which defines the name of the field containing the use case reference in both the correlation search results and the use case lookup referencial
+- ``uc_ref_field`` which defines the name of the field containing the use case reference in both the correlation search results and the use case lookup reference

 - ``uc_lookup_path`` which defines the Splunk home relative system path to the lookup file